-Describe the various parts of an effective Information Security Policy.
+- Create an Information Security Policy.

-Summarize the concept of a trusted computing base (TCB).
+- Summarize the concept of a trusted computing base (TCB).

-Describe the Trusted Computer Security Evaluation Criteria.
+- Describe the Trusted Computer Security Evaluation Criteria.

 Business Continuity and Disaster Recovery Planning

-Outline the steps involved in developing a Business Continuity Plan.
+- Outline the steps involved in developing a Business Continuity Plan.

-Describe the different types of cyber crime.
+- Describe the different types of cyber crime.

-Identify the risks and impacts of cyber crime.
+- Identify the risks and impacts of cyber crime.

 Physical Security Control and Operations Security

-Distinguish between logical and physical security.
+- Distinguish between logical and physical security.

-Outline the major categories of physical security threats.
+- Outline the major categories of physical security threats.

-Outline the types of controls needed for secure operations.
+- Outline the types of controls needed for secure operations.

 Physical Security Control and Operations Security (continued)

-Differentiate between the principle of least privilege and the principle of separation of duties.
+- Differentiate between the principle of least privilege and the principle of separation of duties.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.